almehf/Podcast/README.md

 # Podcast
 First commit to the project

 This is a clone of Apple's Podcasts.

 <h1> App Features</h1>

- Searching for podcasts using iTunes API.
+<p>I  Searching for podcasts using iTunes API.
  Saving info about favorite podcasts on disk, so a user can see them offline.
- Downloading episodes for listening to without an Internet connection.
+ Downloading episodes for listening to without an Internet connection. </p>

 <h1> Screenshots</h1>